hashicorp/terraform/docs/unicode.md

 rules, and so it includes some code derived from the TF31 data tables that describe which characters belong to the "ID_Start" and "ID_Continue" classes.

-Since Terraform is the primary user of HCL, it's typically Terraform's adoption of a new Unicode version which drives HCL to adopt one.
+Since mnptu is the primary user of HCL, it's typically mnptu's adoption of a new Unicode version which drives HCL to adopt one.
 To update the Unicode tables to a new version:
 * Edit `hclsyntax/generate.go`'s line which runs `unicode2ragel.rb` to specify